mgamankwah/ChloroFish/README.md

     - Performs Shapley analysis to interpret the predictions of the HGB model
 - /models/Neural_networks
     - Runs and evaluates two neural network models and a convolutional neural network for total shrimp biomass
-        - Three layers with two hidden layers (64 and 32 neurons with ReLU activation) and an output layer with a single neuron: MSE = 1.8331.
+        - Three layers with two hidden layers (64 and 32 neurons with ReLU activation) and an output layer with a single neuron: MSE = 1.8331
-        - Similar structure but using hyperbolic tangent as the activation function: MSE = 1.8194.
+        - Similar structure but using hyperbolic tangent as the activation function: MSE = 1.8194
 - /models/HistGradBoost_Shrimp
     - Experiments with different features for an HGB model
     - Uses HGB with a quantile loss function and a transformed target variable to obtain prediction intervals
+    - Trains the HGB model on the full training set and tests it on the test set to obtain the final mean squared error

 ## Conclusions

-The **HistGradientBoostingRegressor** consistently performed the best, achieving an MSE of 1.3901 without imputation.
+The **HistGradientBoostingRegressor** consistently performed the best, achieving an MSE of 1.3901 without imputation on the validation set.
 Attempts to fine-tune and rescale the model did not yield significant improvements.
+When we trained the model on the full training set and evaluated it on the testing set, this model obtain a MSE of 1.3514.

 During a demo presentation, prediction intervals were requested for shrimp catch.
 The target was transformed using `f(x) = log(1+x)` to smooth the data, and prediction intervals were generated using quantile loss.
 Although the 90% prediction interval only contained 81% of the data, the results were reasonably accurate.